ProfessionalWiki/AutomatedValues/README.md

 ### Rules

 List of rules applied to the wiki.
 In JSON format, following the JSON Schema at rules.schema.json.
-Gets combined with rules defined on MediaWiki:AutomatedValues.
+Gets combined with rules defined on page `MediaWiki:AutomatedValues`.

 Variable: `$wgAutomatedValuesRules`